gmpoli/giacomomiolo/README.md

 🔭 **Currently working on**
 Thesis project with European Commission and Karolinska Institutet leveraging NLP to improve quality assessment of scientific literature

-🌱 **Interests**
+🏔️ **Interests**
-Deep Learning, Technology, Mountains, Chess, Tennis
+Data Science, Deep Learning, Technology, Mountains, Chess, Tennis

 🐍 **Tech Stack**
-Python, TensorFlow, GCP, MongoDB
+Python, TensorFlow, Shell, SQL, GCP, MongoDB
 <!--
 **giacomomiolo/giacomomiolo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.